Plain AI Daily

 Do I need Google AI Ultra?

 Almost certainly not.
-Ultra (from $99.99/month) exists for heavy users who want up to 20x limits, Deep Think, and the Gemini Spark agent.
+Ultra starts at $99.99 a month for 5x AI Pro's limits, or $199.99 for 20x, plus Deep Think.
+The Gemini Spark agent is no longer an Ultra exclusive -- AI Pro has had it since July 30, 2026.
 For everyday use, the free tier or the $19.99 AI Pro plan covers Gemini 3.1 Pro comfortably.

 Get the plain-English AI brief